BlackLotusJ/alx-pre_course/0x01-git/README.md

-This is the drectory containing the git exercise
+This is the drectory containing the git exercise.